Duality, Polite Water-filling, and Optimization for MIMO B-MAC Interference Networks and iTree Networks: Simulation Results

 \section{Simulation Results}

-In this section, simulations are used to verify the performance of the proposed algorithms.
+Simulations are used to verify the performance of the proposed algorithms.
 Block fading channel is assumed and the channel matrices are independently generated by $\mathbf{H}_{l,k}=\sqrt{g_{l,k}}\mathbf{H}_{l,k}^{\text{(W)}},\forall k,l$, where $\mathbf{H}_{l,k}^{\text{(W)}}$ has zero-mean i.i.d.
-Gaussian entries with unit variance and $g_{l,k},\forall k,l$ is a constant.
-In most cases, we let $g_{l,k}=0\textrm{dB},\forall k,l$ except for Fig. \ref{fig:FigiTreeGIWF} and Fig. \ref{fig:FigIFCGIWF}.
+Gaussian entries with unit variance and the constant $g_{l,k}=0\textrm{dB},\ \forall k,l$ except for Fig. \ref{fig:FigiTreeGIWF} and Fig. \ref{fig:FigIFCGIWF}.
+The code word length equal to the fading block length.
 For weighted sum-rate, the weights are randomly chosen between 0.8 and 1.2.
-In Fig. \ref{fig:Fig1}-\ref{fig:Fig1-2}, Fig. \ref{fig:FigiTreeGIWF} and Fig. \ref{fig:FigIFCGIWF}, each simulation is averaged over 100 randomly generated channel realizations to show that the performance difference is not an accident.
+In Fig. \ref{fig:Fig1}-\ref{fig:Fig1-2}, Fig. \ref{fig:FigiTreeGIWF} and Fig. \ref{fig:FigIFCGIWF}, each simulation is averaged over 100 random channel realizations to show that the performance difference is not an accident.
 In all other figures, the simulation is performed over a single channel realization to show the details of the asymptotic accuracy or the effect of different initial points.
-In Fig. \ref{fig:FigXconvg}, Fig. \ref{fig:FigIFCGIWF}, and Fig. \ref{fig:FigIFCBP} where we run Algorithm PT or PP with several initial points, the first initial point is chosen to be zero and other initial points are randomly generated.
-In all other cases, we use zero initial points for all algorithms.
+We use zero valued initial points except for Fig. \ref{fig:FigXconvg}, Fig. \ref{fig:FigIFCGIWF}, and Fig. \ref{fig:FigIFCBP}, where both zero and random initial points are simulated.

 To make fair comparison of the convergence speed by taking into account the complexity, we use \textit{effective iteration}\emph{s}.
 Each iteration of the Algorithm PT or PP consists of an update in the forward links and an update in the reverse links.
 The rates are output at 0.5, 1.5, 2.5, \emph{etc.}, effective iterations.
-For Algorithm P1, the $i^{\textrm{th}}$ iteration is also the $i^{\textrm{th}}$ effective iteration because each iteration consists of the update in the reverse and then the update in the forward links.
-For the other algorithms that we compared with in the literature, the $i^{\textrm{th}}$ iteration is counted as the $\left(i/2\right)^{\textrm{th}}$ effective iteration because they only have update in the forward links.
+For Algorithm P1, the $i^{\textrm{th}}$ iteration is also the $i^{\textrm{th}}$ effective iteration.
+For the other algorithms in the literature, the $i^{\textrm{th}}$ iteration is counted as the $\left(i/2\right)^{\textrm{th}}$ effective iteration because they only have update in the forward links.
 This is a conservative approach because some of these other algorithms' complexity of each iteration is higher than that of one half iteration of Algorithm PT or PP. Nevertheless, Algorithms PT and PP still show clear advantages.